LAST UPDATED: 6/15/26 – Cape Town Travel Guide

 Camps Bay

 If you are looking to plan a low-key day during your visit to Cape Town, I would strongly suggest planning to spend that day exploring the Camps Bay area.
-Not only is the beach at Camps Bay spectacular, but the area is also chock-full of incredible shops, bars with a fun nightlife, incredible restaurants with patios overlooking the beach, an intimate theatre that offers stage amazing shows, and one of the best malls you will find anywhere in Africa.
+Not only is the beach at Camps Bay spectacular, but the area is also chock-full of incredible shops, bars with a fun nightlife, incredible restaurants with patios overlooking the beach, an intimate theatre that offers amazing stage shows, and one of the best malls you will find anywhere in Africa.
 You can easily spend a day drifting from the beach, to shopping, to an outdoor patio for lunch, and back to the beach for a sunset viewing at Camps Bay.

 Kirstenbosch National Botanical Gardens